digipost/signering-docs/source/adressering-av-undertegner.rst

 Addressing of signer
 ***************************
-Signers that are to sign in :ref:`portal flow <signing-in-portal-flow>` may be addressed in two different ways:
+You may address signers for :ref:`portal flow <signing-in-portal-flow>` in two different ways:

 1. By email and/or SMS (only available for private organizations)
 2. By national identity number